jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/binary-learning/index.md

 training to compensate for *class imbalance* (an issue with data where the interesting cases are too scarce amongst regular ones).

-The concrete implementation was done in `Python` using the [scikit-learn](https://scikit-learn.org/) and [pylearn2](https://github.com/lisa-lab/pylearn2/) libraries.
+The concrete implementation was done in Python using the [scikit-learn](https://scikit-learn.org/) and [pylearn2](https://github.com/lisa-lab/pylearn2/) libraries.
 The most accurate classifier was the random forest trained with the dynamical features only, with a prediction error of 31%.
 This high error, while not critical, shows that there is plenty of room for improvement.
-Still, these are good results for what is apparently the only (up to its moment) `ML`-guided tool for vulnerability research in binaries.
+Still, these are good results for what is apparently the only (up to its moment) ML-guided tool for vulnerability research in binaries.
 On the other hand, the results are not as spectacular in terms of producing previously unknown vulnerabilities.
 They merely tell us about possible memory corruptions in particular pieces of code and how likely they are